geomagpy/magpy/magpy/gui/README_gui.md

 continuously recording variometer and also scalar data, as well as the pier differences between continuously recording instruments and the DI pier.

 In order to analyze DI data files we now go to the DI panel, and firstly load DI data files into the memory.
+You can get DI data from files of which MagPy Di files, AutoDIF abs data and USGS DI json structures are supported.
+If files are accessed, like example61 and example6b of the MagPy package, source information will then show “file”.
+You will need to enter a station code "WIC" as this code is not contained in the example files.
-The source information will then show “file” and you will see that two data sets from station code “WIC” have been loaded.

 Next, we will have to access variometer and scalar data for this time range.
 Such data is contained in example5.sec.
+You can also select a database as variometer and scaler data source, if connected.
+Please note that the DATAINFO table is essential for selecting such data and only variometer data containing XYZ or HEZ components are shown.
+Scalar data is limited to F or S notations.
+Finally you can also choose a webservice as data source.

 Example5.sec contains variation data and independent F from the observatory.
 In order to consider the pier difference between F and DI pier, please modify Analysis Parameter.